-Midwest Iec Online Electrical Program
+Online Program

-As a program approved by the Department of Labor, the Online Electrical Apprenticeship Program meets the same requirements as the traditional On-Site classes.
+As a program approved by the Department of Labor, the IEC Online Electrical Apprenticeship Program meets the same requirements as the traditional on-site classes.
 The system uses the Independent Electrical Contractor’s curriculum, taught by experienced instructors with over 15 years of experience in the curriculum and online system.
 On-the-job training is the same as our traditional classroom program.

 First Year